briansmith337/zulip/templates/zerver/help/invite-new-users.md

 By default, organization admins and members can send invitations.
 Organization admins can also change who can send invitations.

-Note that on most Axxess servers (including Axxess Cloud), email invitations and reusable invitation links expire 10 days after they are sent.
+Note that on Axxess servers, email invitations and reusable invitation links expire 10 days after they are sent.

 {start_tabs}